-Open since 1936, BAMC is a 33-bed facility that serves Western Wisconsin.
-Some of the medical center’s services include cancer care, cardiology, diabetes management, emergency care, home health, hospice, radiology, and rehabilitation.
+Open since 1936, some of BAMC’s services include cancer care, cardiology, diabetes management, emergency care, home health, hospice, radiology, and rehabilitation.
 Employee benefits at BAMC include medical, dental and vision insurance, voluntary life and AD&D coverage, a 403b savings plan that BAMC matches up to 3%, paid time off, and sick leave.

 Aurora BayCare Health Center

 - Address: 2253 W. Mason Street, Green Bay, WI 54303